 - Decorate your work area with artwork or motivational quotes.

 How to Destress at Work

-If you’re still at the office, you can try these extra tips:
+If you’re still at the office, try these extra tips:

 Lower Stress Naturally